 I’m one of the founders of Ars Technica, which we sold to Conde Nast in 2008.
 I’ve also worked for Wired (the website, but I did do a cover package for the magazine once), most recently as the founding editor of their Cloudline blog.

 Back in 2007, I wrote what I intended to be a popular, accessible introduction to computer architecture: Inside the Machine: An Illustrated Introduction to Microprocessors and Computer Architecture.
 The book has done well, I hope to do a second edition at some point, soon.

-I’m currently on leave from a PhD program at the University of Chicago, where I was at the Divinity School studying New Testament and Christian Origins.
+Since 2008 I’ve been on leave from a PhD program at the University of Chicago, where I was at the Divinity School studying New Testament and Christian Origins.
 (My focus was on early Christian and Second Temple Jewish apocalyptic literature.)
 Prior to that, I got an M.Div. and a Th.M. from Harvard Divinity School.
 I did an undergraduate at Louisiana State University, where I majored in computer engineering and minored in mathematics.